 Earth After Hope’s Break

 Their ecology was wrecked by long term-overconsumption.
-Their economy was in shambles, but in the years that followed Hope’s Break, and the declared failure of the Hope Expedition, the people of Earth, led by the ConServ party, finally focused their grim resolve on saving the planet once and for all.
+Their economy was in shambles, but in the years that followed the Hope’s Break, and the declared failure of the Hope Expedition, the people of Earth, led by the ConServ party, finally focused their grim resolve on saving the planet once and for all.

 A Sustainable Earth

-It all started with the Sustainable Earth Maintenance Program (SEMP), passed in the year 2381 just as the Nex Revelation was beginning.
-The unprecedented new regulations made sweeping changes in how humans interacted with the Earth, including a massive mandatory relocation of more than 3 billion people, extreme ecological and social reforms, mandatory sterilization and population control measures, and for a time, the institution of martial law to enforce the new policies.
+It all started with the Sustainable Earth Maintenance Program (SEMP), passed in the year 2382 just as the Nex Revelation was beginning.
+The unprecedented new regulations made sweeping changes in how humans interacted with the Earth, including a massive mandatory relocation of more than 5 billion people, extreme ecological and social reforms, mandatory sterilization and population control measures, and for a time, the institution of martial law to enforce the new policies.

 With the Nex Revelation happening at the same time, Earth’s society became a chaotic contradiction of fear, scientific innovation, violence, and existential discovery for several decades.
 As disruptive as it was, the SEMP was ultimately successful in saving the planet from the brink of catastrophe.
 However, its execution left large pockets of the population embittered and angry.